Introduction to Dashcode User Guide

 You must have a valid login name and password to file bugs.
 You can obtain a login name for free by following the instructions found on the Bug Reporting page.
 To file a bug for Dashcode, use the Dashcode component, version X.

-For in-depth information on how to create web applications that work well on iPhone and iPod touch, see Safari Web Content Guide for iOS.
+For in-depth information on how to create web applications that work well on iPhone and iPod touch, see Safari Web Content Guide.
 For guidance on how to design the user interface of such an application, see iOS Human Interface Guidelines.

 Read Dashboard Programming Topics for information on the technologies available to you when creating a Dashboard widget.
 All of the Dashboard-specific information discussed in this document is covered in more depth in Dashboard Reference.